Yutsuten/notes/notes/tool/vim/search.md

 the syntax is the same as described on the search section.

 On the replace part,
-the meaning of some patterns change so be careful.
+the meaning of some patterns change:

 | Pattern | Description |
 | --- | --- |